raqueltianna/ops-301d14/reading01-networktrafficanalysis.md

 ## Layers of OSI Mode

 ### What does “OSI” stand for?
-  - OSI stands for "Open System Information"
+  - OSI stands for "Open System Interconnnection"
 ### List the 7 layers of the OSI model and what each one is responsible for.
   - The 7 layers of the OSI model are:
     - Physical: this deals with the physical connection between devices such as power plugs and receivers.